 The ScriptDrop team doesn’t back down from a challenge.
 We condensed years of work into a few weeks of planning, building, testing, and preparing.
 Then on March 16, the ScriptDrop Team launched a patient-initiated delivery workflow to make it easier for all Americans to get their medications delivered to their homes, regardless of which pharmacy they use.

-As soon as a prescription is ready for pickup and the copay has been handled, patients can text their delivery request to ScriptDrop, pay an $8 fee, and then sit back and wait.
+As soon as a prescription is ready for pickup and the copay has been handled, patients can text their delivery request to ScriptDrop, pay a fee, and then sit back and wait.
 We handle the communication with the pharmacy and use our nationwide courier network to get the prescription to the patient’s door.

 Since the launch of our patient-initiated solution, we’ve seen our delivery request volume go through the roof.
 There is clearly a need for our services right now, more than ever before.
 But what is the process like?
 We talked with a couple patients* about their experience to offer some clarity on how it works.